This world is filled with treasure

 and glory.
 They search high and low for

 clues and directional signposts to show them the way.
-A recent article reported
+A successful hedge fund

-world whose fund returns a whopping 36% a year (net before fees).
-To accomplish this he uses a vast
+manager, whose fund returns a whopping 36% a year uses

-array of sophisticated computing equipment reputed to be worth over 600 million
+computing equipment reputed to be worth over 600 million dollars and 150

 finance.
 All of this combined brain